HackerHomestead/www.hackerhomestead.com/content/posts/about.md

 ---
 title: "About"
+weight: 1
-date: 2023-06-03T07:17:41-05:00
+date: 2023-04-03T07:17:41-05:00
-description: "the hacker homestead's mission is to promote sustainable growth in technology; promoting sustainable practices in the technology feild."
+description: "Hacker Homestead's mission is to promote sustainable growth in technology."
 draft: false
 ---

-Hacker Homestead's mission is to promote sustainable growth in technology by promoting sustainable practices in the technology feild.
+Hacker Homestead's mission is to promote sustainable growth in technology.

 # Activities
 - Incubating opensource projects